EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

   - /about.html
 ---

-Hey!
-I'm a software engineer with interests in open source software, operating systems, distributed systems, and machine learning.
-I work as a software engineer at [Capital One](https://en.wikipedia.org/wiki/Capital_One) on an internal Jupyter-like platform that enables ~8,000 analysts, data scientists, and engineers to train machine learning models from within a browser.
+I am a software engineer with a strong background in distributed systems and machine learning.
+Currently, I am contributing to an internal Jupyter-based platform at Capital One, where I help enable over 8,000 analysts, data scientists, and engineers to efficiently train machine learning models directly within their browsers.

+I earned my Bachelor's degree in Computer Science from Vanderbilt University, and I am currently pursuing a Master’s degree in Computer Science through Georgia Tech’s Online Master’s Program, further enhancing my expertise in the field.

-I graduated [Vanderbilt University](https://en.wikipedia.org/wiki/Vanderbilt_University) with a Bachelor's degree in Computer Science in 2023, and I am continuing my education part-time at [Georgia Tech](https://en.wikipedia.org/wiki/Georgia_Tech_Online_Master_of_Science_in_Computer_Science) towards a Master's degree.
-In college, I worked as a research assistant and [published](https://ethanhn.com/publications/) a couple papers in medical computer vision.
+During my undergraduate years, I worked as a research assistant and published several papers in the area of medical computer vision, blending my technical skills with a passion for impactful, real-world applications.

+I am passionate about building scalable, high-performance systems that drive innovation and empower users, and I am always eager to collaborate on challenging, cutting-edge projects in the fields of software engineering and machine learning.